mobinseven/Area-Distance-cesium-measurement/README.md

 Click 'open complete code example'.
 You can see the code and data.

-change the asset token, and asset id
+change the access token, and asset id

 Distance, area, and volume measurement